-- 51. Article 3(1)(c) requires political alliances applying for registration as European political parties to observe the values on which the Union is founded.31 In line with Article 8(2), applicants are simply required to fill in a declaration (annexed to the Regulation) indicating their support for EU values.
+- 94. Article 3(1)(c) requires political alliances applying for registration as European political parties to observe the values on which the Union is founded.45 In line with Article 8(2), applicants are simply required to fill in a declaration (annexed to the Regulation) indicating their support for EU values.
 According to Article 10(4), the de-registration of a European political party is the only available sanction for a failure to comply with Article 3(1)(c).
-Such a decision "may only be adopted in the event of manifest and serious breach of those conditions" (Article 10(3)) and verification is not extended to applicants (only to registered European parties), nor to member parties of European political parties. - 52.
+Such a decision "may only be adopted in the event of manifest and serious breach of those conditions" (Article 10(3)) and verification is not extended to applicants (only to registered European parties), nor to member parties of European political parties. - 95.
 The criteria for de-registration should be clarified and more narrowly formulated, describing specific cases in which de-registration is allowed, and more precisely defining terminology including the values listed in Article 2 TEU, that may otherwise lead to overbroad restrictions.
+At the same.
 At the same time, grounds for de-registration may be revised to address a "clear and imminent risk" of a breach of democracy and fundamental rights, and not merely the breach itself.
-A decision on de-registration should only be made by a judicial authority. - 53.
+A decision on de-registration should only be made by a judicial authority. - 96.
 The principle of proportionality should also apply, both with regard to the level of the sanction, as well as to the question of whom the sanction applies to.
 The current limited range of sanctions makes it unfit for the respect of political pluralism and, in practice, too harsh to be truly effective.
 Gradual and proportional sanctions, including financial sanctions and temporary suspensions, could be imposed by the APPF on a European political party or on one or more of its member parties before (or instead of) resorting to de-registration, depending on the nature and gravity of the breach.
-These sanctions should be subject to judicial review in a timely manner. - 54.
-Furthermore, the APPF may be empowered to verify all registration requirements, including compliance with Article 3(1)(c), by parties applying for registration.
-The result of this verification should be taken into account in its decision concerning the registration of the applicant. - 55.
-Finally, Article 11 creates a Committee of independent eminent persons nominated by the European Commission, Council and Parliament to provide an opinion on non-compliance with EU values when a request for verification is lodged directly by one of the three EU institutions (Article 10(3)) or by a Member State (Article 16(3)).32 Since the Director of the APPF is nominated by the same institutions that nominate the Committee, and given the provisions aimed at ensuring the impartiality of the APPF and its staff, its expertise should not be doubted.
-In order to rationalise the values compliance mechanism and avoid redundancy, the legislator may therefore consider revising or terminating the Committee of independent
+These sanctions should be subject to judicial review in a timely manner.

-31 European political parties must observe, in particular in their programmes and in their activities, the values on which the Union is founded, as expressed in Article 2 TEU, namely respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, including the rights of persons belonging to minorities.
+45 European political parties must observe, in particular in their programmes and in their activities, the values on which the Union is founded, as expressed in Article 2 TEU, namely respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, including the rights of persons belonging to minorities.